The Home in the Digital Age

 This publication brings together nine different contributions from scholars, researchers and practitioners from several disciplines and professional backgrounds including a preface by Sonia Livingstone, a leading figure from the Digital Futures Commission.

-See here the index of the book, edited by Prof. Antonio Argandoña, Joy Malala and Richard Peatfield and how to pre-order a hardcopy or purchase an e-book with a discount code.
+See here the index of the book, edited by Prof. Antonio Argandoña, Joy Malala and Richard Peatfield and how to order a hardcopy or an e-book with a discount code.

 Its impact cannot be overlooked.